Meat is the most popular food to cook on a grill, and it is where most beginners start their grilling journey.

 Chicken Is the Best Poultry to Grill

 Chicken is probably one of the most popular meats to cook on a grill.
 It is cost-effective, versatile, and tasty!

-The best form of chicken to grill for a quick cookout is chicken pieces.
+Chicken pieces are the best form of chicken to grill for a quick cookout.